They actually say the Black Friday sales were down.

 They don't have a good answer to that question.

-Let's say c the climate is right now changing, which it is which it always has.
+Let's say the climate is right now changing, which it always has.

 How do we know that it's man any more than whatever caused the phenomenon that you were describing?

-They don't have a good answer for that, but as I said, their goal is to simply come to the s solution that we've got to scale back manufacturing, we've got to reduce carbon emissions, we've got to cut back on capitalism.
+But as I said, their goal is to simply come to the solution that we've got to scale back manufacturing, we've got to reduce carbon emissions, we've got to cut back on capitalism.

 That's their whole goal here, and that's why they bring up climate change.